Share This

 Many families believe they won’t qualify for aid, and it becomes a self-fulfilling prophecy.
 They don’t get anything because they don’t apply.

 Remember, the FAFSA puts you in the running for federal, state, and, at some schools, institutional aid.
-Additionally, there are a few sources of aid, such as unsubsidized Federal Direct Loans and Parent PLUS loans, that become available regardless of need when you submit the FAFSA.
+Additionally, a few sources of aid, such as unsubsidized Federal Direct Loans and Parent PLUS loans, become available regardless of need when you submit the FAFSA.

-What many parents don’t realize: Many colleges require the FAFSA (and/or the CSS Profile) to determine your student’s merit package.
+Many parents don’t realize that some colleges require the FAFSA (and/or the CSS Profile) to determine your student’s merit package.

 2. How do we file the FAFSA?